 †Adjustments were made following the recommended dosage regimen (Section 2.1 of the Nplate® Prescribing Information).

-of patients received prior corticosteroid treatment
+received prior corticosteroid treatment

 median time from diagnosis to Nplate®